-18 C. Customer Satisfaction
+1 C. Customer Satisfaction

-- 19 Q: Are PacifiCorp customers generally satisfied with the utility's service? - 20 A: It appears so.
-Residential customers seem to be fairly happy (CCS 11.43). - 21 Commercial-and-Industrial customers are less satisfied, but it is not clear that - reliability or customer service is an important issue for them.
+- 2 Q: Are PacifiCorp customers generally satisfied with the utility's - 3 service? - 4 A: It appears so.
+Residential customers seem to be fairly happy (CCS - 5 11.43).
+Commercial-and-Industrial customers are less satisfied, but it - is not clear that reliability or customer service is an important issue for - 7 them.

-IV.
-Scottish Power's Offers of Improved Performance
+8 IV.
+Scottish Power's OFFERS of Improved Performance

-2 A. T&D Performance Standards
+- 9 A. T&D Performance Standards - 10 Q: Please describe Scottish Power's proposed T&D performance standards. - 12 A: The five T&D performance standard are - Reduce underlying System Average Interruption Duration Index (SAIDI) by 10%. - Reduce underlying System Average Interruption Frequency Index (SAIFI) by 10%. - Reduce underlying Momentary Average Interruption Frequency Index (MAIFI) by 5%. - Reduce the Circuit Performance Indicator (CPI) for the five worstperforming circuits in each state by 20%. - Restoration service to 80% of customers within 3 hours, except for major events.

-- 3 Q: Please describe Scottish Power's proposed T&D performance standards. - 4 A: The five T&D performance standard are - Reduce underlying System Average Interruption Duration Index (SAIDI) by 10%. - Reduce underlying System Average Interruption Frequency Index (SAIFI) by 10%. - Reduce underlying Momentary Average Interruption Frequency Index (MAIFI) by 5%. - Reduce the Circuit Performance Indicator (CPI) for the five worstperforming circuits in each state by 20%. - Restoration service to 80% of customers within 3 hours, except for major events.
+Q: Has Scottish Power proposed standards covering all relevant dimensions of T&D performance?

-15 Q: Has Scottish Power proposed standards covering all relevant dimensions 16 of T&D performance?
+A: No. The standards exclude measurements of power quality, which Scottish Power agrees is very important (CCS S11.17).
+Excluded power-quality indicators include voltage stability, short-term (e.g., 6-cycle) voltage sags, voltage spikes, frequency stability, and

-A: No. The standards exclude measurements of power quality, which Scottish indicators include voltage stability, short-term (e.g., 6-cycle) voltage sags, voltage spikes, frequency stability, and harmonics.
+7 harmonics.